Reducing busywork for tutoring teams

 Choosing a pagination variant

 The design system allows for multiple sizes and styles of pagination.
-In consultation with the design system team, we chose the medium-sized, unlabeled version for cohesiveness with similar dashboards elsewhere in the product.
+We consulted with the design system team and chose the medium-sized, unlabeled version for cohesiveness with similar dashboards elsewhere in the product.

 Pagination variants in the PLUS design system